What is the Difference Between SAP PI, PO, CPI and Integration Suite?

 SAP has been able to cover all these areas successfully with SAP PI/PO middleware solution.

-Overview of SAP Middleware Versions:
+Overview of SAP On-Premise Middleware Versions:

 The first SAP eXchange Infrastructure (XI) was introduced in 2002 with version XI 2.0.
 This was a dual-stack option with ABAP and Java stacks.
 After a few versions of XI, SAP introduced SAP Process Integration (PI) 7.0.
 PI single stack only installation option was introduced with PI 7.3 in 2010.
 Finally, in 2011 SAP introduced PO (Process Orchestration) with version 7.31.